mgwalker/mgwalker.github.io/src/readme.md

   CHIP services.
 18F was co-developing the app with a vendor team.
 I joined the project in-progress.
-While everyone on the team - CMS, 18F, and the vendor - was committed to the work and trying their best, for various reasons, the project was not successful.
+While everyone on the team - CMS, 18F, and the vendor - was committed to the work and trying their best, for various reasons, the project was not going well.
 In this project, we had to navigate some difficult interpersonal issues and terminate our engagement early.
+CMS and the vendor team continued on, however.

 - ### USFS firewoord permitting